Alumna Youna Jamin's Journey: From IFA Paris to Condé Nast

 I participate in the tracking and analysis of both print and digital self-promotion campaigns, from creating creative elements to reporting and making recommendations.
 I write and optimize subscriber newsletters, analyzing their performance.
 I also conduct competitive benchmarks on subscriptions and single-copy sales, and contribute to the subscription marketing roadmap.
 I also work on creating and publishing content for the subscription sales website.

-I don’t have a typical day, as the rhythm varies depending on shootings, events, and international meetings, especially with teams based in New York.
-What ties all my tasks together is the constant monitoring, writing, planning, performance analysis, talent and inspiration research, as well as collaboration with teams.
+I don’t have a typical day.
+What connects all of my responsibilities is constant monitoring, writing, planning, performance analysis, the search for talents and sources of inspiration, as well as close collaboration with the teams.

 Q: What do you like most about your job?